KEYNOTE SPEAKERS

 Immediate implant placement in extraction sockets with infection has traditionally been considered contraindicated.
 However, contemporary evidence suggests predictable outcomes when careful case selection and meticulous infection control are ensured.
 This presentation reviews indications and contraindications, minimally traumatic extraction, thorough debridement and socket decontamination, and prosthetically driven 3D implant positioning to achieve primary stability in healthy bone.
 Strategies for managing jumping gaps and bony defects with simultaneous grafting, as well as soft-tissue management to minimize esthetic complications, will be emphasized.
 Key risk factors and preventive measures for early complications-residual infection, crestal bone loss, and mucosal recession-will be discussed, integrating current literature with relevant consensus recommendations.
 A practical clinical decision-making algorithm and step-by-step protocol will be proposed to help clinicians optimize outcomes when considering immediate implants in previously infected sites.

-Learning objectives: Evaluate the current evidence regarding immediate implant placement in infected extraction sockets.
-Identify clinical indications and contraindications for immediate implants in the presence of periapical or periodontal infection.
+– Identify clinical indications and contraindications for immediate implants in the presence of periapical or periodontal infection.

-Apply a step-by-step clinical protocol focusing on infection control, primary stability, and 3D implant positioning
+– Apply a step-by-step clinical protocol focusing on infection control, primary stability, and 3D implant positioning.

 A.Prof.
 Pham Nhu Hai, MD